pure4j/pure4j/README.md

 ### Known Remaining Issues

+* Fix remaining tests
 * Calling Pure Code From Impure (needs to be checked)
-* Thorough review of purity of Java language classes
-* Streams.
-Supported, but test breaking.
-Need to add to ISeq.
-* Service-classes:  need a way to specify their purity without calling them `@ImmutableValue`s
 * Return Type Checking: for `@MutableUnshared` implementations.
 * Persistent Collection Construction:  Currently, lots of static methods to construct.
-Need to provide constructors to make it more like idiomatic Java.
+Need to provide constructors to make it more like idiomatic Java.  -- need to write tests for each constructor, I think.
+* Bintray
+* Tutorial

 * Error Messages: currently quite hard to understand.
 Should include a list of potential solutions for each.
 * Cascading Implementation Impurity: One impure function should 'taint' those that use it.
+* Thorough review of purity of Java language classes
+* Service-classes:  need a way to specify their purity without calling them `@ImmutableValue`s  -- not sure about this